ProteinsWebTeam/interpro-docs/docs/searchways.rst

 A sequence can be submitted in FASTA format in the dedicated text area or by uploading a fasta file.
 The “**Advanced options**” allows users to select the InterPro member databases of interest to search against (by default they are all selected).
 The sequence search is performed using the :doc:`InterProScan software </interproscan>`.
+While the sequence search is running, the user can continue to navigate through the website, other browser tabs or applications and will get a pop-up notification when the job has been completed (this requires the browser notifications to be allowed).

 .. figure:: images/search/seq.png
   :alt: Sequence search component